'Delayed' sentinel lymph node biopsy with the Magtrace® lymphatic tracer

 When your surgeon removes DCIS from your breast, it is important to confirm if the cancer has spread to other parts of your body.
 This determines the ‘stage’ of the disease.

-The most common way to find out if the cancer has spread, is to analyse the lymph nodes near your underarm.
+The most common way to find out if the cancer has spread, is to analyze the lymph nodes near your underarm.

 If cancer cells break off from their initial position, they will travel through your lymphatic channels to your underarm and collect in the first lymph nodes they reach – the sentinel lymph nodes.